Mamiya/Sekor 1000 DTL

 Design

 This camera is large and heavy, about like a Nikkormat.
-But it handles well.
 The design is plain and clean.
-The winding lever is well sculpted to blend in with the crease along the back of the top deck.
+I like how the winding lever is sculpted to blend in with the crease along the back of the top deck.

 Spot meter + averaging meter